juanseo0/Synchronization/README.md

 # Synchronizaton The Sleeping Barbers Problem

-In this programming assignment we will extend the sleeping-barber problem to a multiple sleeping barbers problem where many customers visit a barbershop and receive a haircut service from any one of the available barbers in the shop.
+This program is the solution to the classic Sleeping Barber problem extended to included multiple sleeping barbers.

 A barbershop consists of a waiting room with n waiting chairs and a barber room with one barber chair.
 If there are no customers to be served, the barber goes to sleep.
 If a customer enters the barbershop